 Questions are important for KPI management because it means you are continually challenging your team and yourself to ask how and why in terms of performance and improvements.

 Depending on your industry and the specific department you are interested in tracking, there are a number of KPI types your business will want to monitor.
 Each department will want to measure success based on specific goals and targets.
 Take a look at the departmental KPI examples below or listen to the Metric Stack podcast to learn more about the KPIs you should be measuring:

 KPIs for Marketing Managers

-It's important for marketing managers to be as cognizant of the organization's sales performance as they are for marketing initiatives.
+It's important for marketing managers to be as cognizant of the organization's sales performance as they are of marketing initiatives.
 In many cases, sales, which can include anything from lead breakdown to customer location, is a reflection of marketing efforts.

 For example, are your webinars generating leads for the company?
-Questions like this interweave sales and marketing because besides creating awareness, the bottom line is that marketing is meant to generate customers for the company.
+Questions like this interweave sales and marketing because, besides creating awareness, the bottom line is that marketing is meant to generate customers for the company.
 Learn more about Marketing KPIs.

 1. Cost per Conversion

 Compare your cost-per-conversion to typed-in targets, or delete targets to compare to the previous period.